logicminds/rubyipmi/README.md

 1. Install gem via source
 2.  bundle install
+3.  rake (runs unit tests, does not require a ipmi device)
-3.  rake ipmiuser=ipmiuser ipmipass=ipmiuserpass ipmihost=192.168.1.22 ipmiprovider=freeipmi   (fill in your your details)
+3.  rake integration ipmiuser=ipmiuser ipmipass=ipmiuserpass ipmihost=192.168.1.22 ipmiprovider=freeipmi   (fill in your your details)
 4.  report any failures with your make/model/firmware revision to corey@logicminds.biz

 ## Security